rilldata/rill/docs/docs/deploy/share.md

 ## Manage members of an organization

-When you invite a user to an organization on Rill Cloud, they automatically get access to *all projects in the organization*.
+When you invite a user to an organization on Rill Cloud, they automatically get access to *all projects* in the organization.
 Users can have one of two roles:

 - **Viewers** can browse projects and view their dashboards
 - **Admins** can additionally create and edit projects, and view and edit members